-The project Pegasus Garden is idealistic and non-profit even though Staffan Björklund's Theatre is subsidized by local, regional and state authorities.
+The project Pegasus Garden is idealistic and non-profit even though Staffan Björklund's Theatre through the years was subsidized by local, regional and state authorities.

 The theatre offers both public events and showings of the garden and it's ecological installations.
-And of course International and Swedish Interactive Open Air-Performances, for families, schools, nurseryschools and other groupes in the summertime!
+And of course International and Swedish Interactive Open Air-Performances, for families, schools, preschools and other groupes in the summertime!
 For more information, please visit our HOMEPAGE

-PEGASUS GARDEN A THEATERGARDEN FOR CULTURE AND ECOLOGY
+PEGASUS GARDEN A THEATER GARDEN FOR PUPPETRY AND ECOLOGY

-One purpose of Pegasus Garden is to provide a forum for the discussion of issues in two fields that concern all humans: FOOD AND SHELTER.
+One purpose of PEGASUS GARDEN is to provide a forum for the discussion of issues in two fields that concern all humans:

+FOOD AND SHELTER

 This is a vital ecological project where we jointly strive for an understanding of the values of nature, and how to sustain them.
-Since 30 years children and families have studied the turn of the seasons in Pegasus Garden.
+Since more than 30 years children and families have studied the turn of the seasons in Pegasus Garden.